MurrayIII/UnicodeMathML/README.md

 # UnicodeMathML

-*This is a clone of Noah Doersing's UnicodeMathML repository with added commits by Murray Sargent III.
+*This is a fork of Noah Doersing's UnicodeMathML repository with added commits by Murray Sargent III.
 The changes are summarized at the end of this document.
 To see the changed code, look at the main branch (https://github.com/MurrayIII/UnicodeMathML/tree/main), not the master branch.*

 *This repository provides a JavaScript-based translation of [UnicodeMath](https://www.unicode.org/notes/tn28/) to [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) (hence "UnicodeMathML").
 An interactive "playground" allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
 UnicodeMathML can be easily integrated into arbitrary HTML or [Markdeep](https://casual-effects.com/markdeep/) documents.*